hpcleuven/VscDocumentation/source/leuven/services/openondemand.rst

 ================

 With this app you can use and create Jupyter Notebooks.
 This can be handy both for R and Python coding.
 There are two kernels already available, being a Python and a
 R kernel.
-The Python and R versions that are used for this, are the versions located in /usr/bin.
-While you can use these to do some testing, it is not recommended to use these to work with.
+The Python and R versions that are used for this, are the versions located in ``/usr/bin``.
+While you can use these to do some testing, it is not recommended to work with these.
 It is better to work with conda environments in this case.
-You can `install miniconda <https://docs.vscentrum.be/en/latest/software/python_package_management.html#install-miniconda>`_ if you it is not installed yet.
-When you do not have any conda environments and their associated kernels, your both the Python and R installation will default to the ~/miniconda3/bin/... installation.
+You can `install miniconda <https://docs.vscentrum.be/en/latest/software/python_package_management.html#install-miniconda>`_ if you have not installed it yet.
+When you do not have any conda environments and their associated kernels, both the Python and R installation will default to the ``~/miniconda3/bin/...`` installation.

 To create any other kernels, first create a  `Python <https://docs.vscentrum.be/en/latest/software/python_package_management.html#create-an-environment>`_ or
 `R <https://docs.vscentrum.be/en/latest/software/r_package_management.html#creating-an-environment>`_ conda environment.
 The second step consists out of effectively